Software Engineering

-The Tulane University supplemental essay is an optional, but highly recommended.
+The Tulane University supplemental essay is optional, but highly recommended.

 Supplemental Essay Prompt: